/

 BT has moved well beyond being a plain utility broadband provider.
 Halo 3+ adds Hybrid Connect, which can switch you over to EE's mobile network if your fixed line goes down, while standard Halo 3 still relies on the Keep Connected Promise and a Mini Hub if there is a fault.

-Hardware: The Smart Hub 2
+Hardware: Smart Hub 3 and Smart Hub 2

 Fibre Specs